Sedation Dentistry – Naperville, Schaumburg, Lombard

 Options for Gentle Dentistry

 If you don’t like dental visits you’re not alone—over 60% of people say that they have some degree of dental fear or apprehension.
 Dentistry has made incredible advances in making dental visits more comfortable.
 We have better anesthetics, “Wand” syringeless delivery systems, and dental lasers.
 We are even one of the fewer than 2% of general dentists in the State of Illinois to be able to “put people asleep” using pill or IV dental sedation.
-The quest for gentle fear-free dental visits is our prime concern so please let us know how we can help!
+The quest for gentle fear-free dental visits is our prime concern so please let us know how we can help you with sedation dentistry!

 We have over 25 years of experience in keeping people comfortable!
-See our videos on comfortable dental visits and dental sedation.
+See our videos on comfortable dental visits and sedation dentistry.
 Also visit and explore patient feedback and reviews for real feedback!

 Dental Phobia, Dental Sedation, and “High Fear” Patients